 A. Yes.
 Students who enter the junior year in College Program status will begin receiving the $350 per month tax-free subsistence allowance ($400/month senior year).
 Also, during the entire four years, they are given use of the uniforms they need, and their naval science textbooks.
 They also receive pay during summer cruise between their junior and senior years.

 A. No. Those expenses must be borne by the individual families.
 Students who find that room and board payments represent a financial hardship should investigate USC’s financial aid program.

 A. Most of our students, male and female, will graduate as "line officers."
 That means that they will be expected to go on to further training in aviation, submarines, or conventional or nuclear powered surface ships.
 There are a very limited number of medical school scholarships (about 25 nationwide).
-Those who choose (and are accepted for) the Marine Corps can go into aviation or ground officer assignments.
+Those who choose (and are accepted for) the Marine Corps can go into aviation, ground, cyber, or law officer assignments.

 A. Yes.
 Assignments are made on the basis of the student's choices, qualifications, and performance.
 Scholarship status is not a factor in the assignment process.

 A. The Navy does not give such a guarantee.
 However, experience has shown that a solid academic performance at USC, and high scores on the aviation aptitude exam, plus being physically qualified for aviation, will give a Midshipman an excellent chance of getting his aviation choice.
 The Marine Corps does offer flight guarantees, which can be granted by meeting the requirements any time up to 90 days before graduation.